 For the simple fact that they do -or can– give lots of value, high-value people are wanted and sought after.

-Value-taking people instead make others worse off, and for this simple reason, they are shunned and avoided.
+Value-taking people instead make others worse off, and for this simple reason, they are shunned, avoided, and disliked.

 Being high value, or providing value, creates social capital (see next entry).

 The amounts and balances (positive or negative) of actual or potential value-giving transactions (creating social credit) and value-taking transactions (creating social debt) that people keep track of

 Social accounting is based on the premise that people naturally keep track of who is giving and who is taking, including who could give and who could take.